iverberk/bpf/readme.md

 The source branch to merge with the integration branch.

+-c, --check

+Check if the source branch will merge cleanly with the integration branch.

 -p, --push

 On a succesful merge push the integration branch to the remote